AluaAtykhanova/Cipher/README.md

 # Cipher
-Encrypts and decrypts according to the Caesar cipher
+Encrypts and decrypts according to the Caesar cipher.
+Performs a shift in a string and in alphabetical order